Deleting Built-in Client Roles

 Problem:

-Reality: Built-in roles like view-users, manage-realm remain because they're protected by Keycloak.
+Reality: Built-in roles like view-users, manage-realm remain because keycloak-config-cli restricts their deletion for safety reasons.

-Solution: Accept that built-in roles cannot be deleted.
+Solution: Accept that built-in roles cannot be deleted via keycloak-config-cli.
+If you truly need to delete them, use the Keycloak Admin Console.
 Only manage custom roles through keycloak-config-cli.

 2. Not Distinguishing Built-in from Custom Roles